-There are no new stories in the world.
-I’m sorry, but there really aren’t.
-Every story ever told can be boiled down to archetypes.
+There are no new book ideas to write.
+I’m sorry, but there really isn’t.
+Every book premise ever told can be boiled down to archetypes.
 So where does that leave the story you’re writing right now?
 No, not in the trash can.
 Don’t worry!
 But, it does leave you with some work to do on that story if you want it to stand out.

 And yet there are still extremely well-meaning writers who want to toss their hats into these crowded arenas.
 And that’s okay.
 Now, some agents will flat out say, “No vampires.
 Don’t even try.
 I don’t want to see it.”
 And that’s okay, too.
-But I’m here to say that all hope is not lost just because you want to write in a familiar category.
+But I’m here to say that all hope is not lost just because you’re looking for book ideas to write in a familiar category.

-This is literally the first thing that came to mind, but I was trying to establish a world and a spin on the familiar vampire story.
+This is literally the first thing that came to mind, but I was trying to establish book ideas to write that put a spin on the familiar vampire story.
 What I’ve tried to do here is come up with specific details about the world, a new twist on how vampires function, and something interesting and high stakes that will provide plenty of plot fodder for the story.

-Don’t be lazy.
-Treat your vampire or wizard or love triangle or sorcery summer camp like nobody has ever heard of such a thing before.
-Forget everything you’ve ever known about mermaids and unleash your imagination, populating your water-based world with creatures and details and magical rules that set new boundaries.
+Treat your vampire or wizard or love triangle or sorcery summer camp like nobody has ever heard of that particular book premise before.
+Forget everything you’ve ever known about mermaids and unleash your imagination, populating your water-based world with creatures and details and magical rules that set new boundaries for the fantasy premise.
 Free yourself from the conventions of the genre and take some risks.

-Yes, you may have a harder row to hoe, and you may get bounced by your dream agent because they have five other similar projects already.
+Yes, you may have a harder row to hoe, and you may get bounced by your dream agent because they have five other similar projects already (more on query rejection).
 So a certain level of psychological preparedness should happen on your end.
 And yes, you’ll have to take some care when pitching the project.
-But you don’t have to abandon ship.
+But you don’t have to abandon a familiar book premise.